 Tulsa Chapter 7 bankruptcy is sometimes called the fresh start bankruptcy.
-This chapter of bankruptcy is the most popular and most comprehensive bankruptcy you can file in Oklahoma.
+This chapter of bankruptcy is the most popular and most comprehensive bankruptcy you can file.
 Not only is it the most popular chapter of Bankruptcy its the most simple to file and if you qualify chapter 7 Bankruptcy will forgive most if not all of your unsecured debt.
 You don’t have to live with crushing debt.
 You also don’t have to live with the fear of garnishments.

 Things to Know About Chapter 7:

 - You cant have filed a chapter 7 bankruptcy over the past 8 years.

 - You must satisfy a financial means test.

 - You must have lived in Oklahoma for the past six months.

 Do I Qualify For Tulsa Chapter 7 Bankruptcy:

 To qualify for chapter 7 bankruptcy you must not have filed this chapter of bankruptcy in the past 8 years.
 The 8 years is measured from the date you filed your last bankruptcy not the date the case closed.

 The means test considers your family size and compares it to the median family income in Oklahoma.
 To qualify your income must be at or below this median.
 The median income changes from time to time and is set by the Internal Revenue Service.
 The median income test looks at your past six months of income and multiplies the six months by two.
 By calculating your yearly income this way you’re able to qualify in those situation’s where you recently lost a high income job that would have otherwise exceeded the income limits.